Integrating your point of sale (POS) system with your website was once important, now it is increasingly becoming essential.

 You should research how customisable different provider’s technology is, both for the in-store POS system and on your eCommerce site.
 Does it provide the type of experience you want for your customers?

-How to integrate POS with website
+How to integrate POS with a website

 The specifics of integrating POS software with your website depends on several factors, primarily on which provider you choose.